fabric8io/fabric8/docs/jubeRunQuickstart.md

 ### Running a quickstart on Jube

-Jube uses the Kubernetes API for orchestrating containers which uses JSON to define [Pods](http://localhost:8585/hawtio/kubernetes/pods), [Replication Controllers](http://localhost:8585/hawtio/kubernetes/replicationControllers) or [Services](http://localhost:8585/hawtio/kubernetes/services).
-In this example we are going generate the JSON for a quickstart and POST it to Jube via the Kubernetes REST API all using the maven tooling.
+Jube supports the Kubernetes REST API for orchestrating containers which uses JSON to define [pods](pods.html), [replication controllers](replicationControllers.html) or [services](services.html).

+In this example we will use the maven tooling to generate the Kuberenetes JSON for a quickstart (to define [replication controller](replicationControllers.html) which will then create a [pod for the container](pods.html) and keep it running) and then POST the JSON to Jube via the Kubernetes REST API to create the [replication controller](replicationControllers.html).

-We are going to use the [maven plugin's fabric8:run goal](mavenPlugin.html#running) to [generate the kubernetes JSON](mavenPlugin.html#generating-the-json) file using Jube and then POST it to the Jube server using the **KUBERNETES_MASTER** [environment variable](getStartedJube.html#setting-environment-variables).
+We are going to use the [maven plugin's fabric8:run goal](mavenPlugin.html#running) to [generate the kubernetes JSON](mavenPlugin.html#generating-the-json) and POST it to the Jube server at the URL defined by the **KUBERNETES_MASTER** [environment variable](getStartedJube.html#setting-environment-variables).

     git clone https://github.com/fabric8io/quickstarts.git
     cd quickstarts